LOCAL CIVIC AND COMMUNITY ENGAGEMENT

 Community Grant Program

-The Company is proud to participate with The Grainger Foundation in the Grainger Community Grant program to help address local community needs throughout the United States and Puerto Rico.
+The Company is proud to participate with The Grainger Foundation in the Grainger Community Grant Program (GCGP) to help address local community needs throughout the United States and Puerto Rico.
+Since its inception in 2007, the GCGP has made more than 6,700 grants, totaling $54 million dollars.

-Under the Program, Grainger’s Branch/Operations Managers and Distribution Center Directors identify charitable organizations in their local communities and make grant recommendations to The Grainger Foundation ranging from $5,000 up to $10,000.
-As a result of recommendations submitted throughout 2016, The Grainger Foundation made more than 1,100 grants totaling $6.6 million to a wide variety of organizations in the areas of health and human services, food banks, civic, disaster relief, and education.
+Under the GCGP, Grainger’s Branch/Operations Managers, Contact Center Directors and DC Directors identify charitable organizations in their local communities and make grant recommendations to The Grainger Foundation ranging from $2,500 up to $10,000.
+As a result of recommendations submitted throughout 2017, The Grainger Foundation made nearly 900 grants totaling $5.8 million to a wide variety of organizations in the areas of health and human services, food banks, civic, disaster relief, and education.
+Human Service organizations represented the largest share of grants through the GCGP.
+The second largest was Community Service organizations.

 The Grainger Foundation, an independent private foundation, was established in 1949 by William W. Grainger, the Company’s founder.

-Community Engagement Survey Our team members’ commitment to their communities is a key ingredient in the success of our community affairs program.
+Our team members’ commitment to local communities is a key ingredient in the success of our community affairs program.
 As the program develops and grows with our team, we wanted to better understand how connected our team members are to the partners and programs we offer.
-To do so, we sent a community engagement survey to 2,100 U.S. team members in various areas within the organization.
+In 2016, we surveyed 2,100 U.S. team members within the organization.
 Nearly 600 team members responded to the survey (approximately 33 percent of recipients).
+In 2017, we surveyed 2,100 team members to help identify how we could enhance the spirit of volunteerism in 2018.
+New questions were designed to solicit team member feedback about their experience with Grainger’s 90th anniversary celebration activities.

 Grainger Around the Globe

-Grainger Mexico was recognized for the second year in a row by the Mexican Center for Philanthropy as a recipient of the 2016 Empresa Socialmente Responsable Award.
+Working Mother Mexico recognized Grainger Mexico as one of the best companies that support working families in the country and for seeking equality in opportunities for female talent, especially that of working mothers.
+Also, for the fourth year in a row, the Mexican Center for Philanthropy recognized the company with the 2018 Empresa Socialmente Responsable Award.
 This group annually recognizes companies that demonstrate excellence in social responsibility and have a commitment to team members, investors, customers and their local communities.

-Canada Acklands-Grainger is a national founding partner of Ready When the Time Comes®, a disaster preparedness program administered by the Canadian Red Cross.
-The program prepares employees of organizations to mobilize as a community-based volunteer force when large-scale disasters strike.
-Grainger’s Canadian business is also actively engaged in Aboriginal development, through its work with the Canadian Council on Aboriginal Business, and supplier diversity, with its support of the Canadian Aboriginal and Minority Supplier Council.
-Acklands-Grainger is in the early stages of developing a third pillar of its community investment efforts—focused on skilled trades development.
+Canada Acklands-Grainger’s efforts focus on three pillars of community investment: disaster preparedness, Aboriginal development and skilled trades.
+Acklands-Grainger is a national founding partner of Ready When the Time Comes®, a disaster preparedness program administered by the Canadian Red Cross.
+The program prepares employees of organizations to mobilize as a community-based volunteer force when disaster strikes.
+Acklands-Grainger supports the Canadian Aboriginal community through its support of the Canadian Council on Aboriginal Business, and supplier diversity, with its support of the Canadian Aboriginal and Minority Supplier Council.
+In 2017, Acklands-Grainger began supporting the skilled trades in Canada through its partnership with Skills Ontario, a Canadian leader in skilled trades development.

-China Grainger China focused on drives and donations in their local community in 2016.
-Team China collected over 17 boxes of clothing and office supplies, which will be distributed to need-based organizations supporting children and adults.
-This donation represents the 7th round of donations organized over the past 4 years.
+China Grainger China focused on drives and donations in their local community in 2017.
+Team China collected more than 6 boxes of clothing and office supplies, which will be distributed to need-based organizations supporting children and adults.
+This donation represents the eighth round of donations organized over the past five years.